jjavier-bm/LamAnalysis/LAMMPS_scripts/README.md

+# LamAnalysis
+Code for Simulation and Analysis of a Coarse-Grained di-Block Copolymer Lamellar Phase Nanocomposite

+## LAMMPS scripts
 This folder contains the minimal scripts needed to reproduce what was done for the article.

 The scripts are separated into two folders: "pure", for the pristine polymer systems, and "pnc", as in polymer nanocomposites for the systems containing nanodimers.